Alternating proximal-gradient steps for (stochastic) nonconvex-concave minimax problems: Nonconvex-concave objective

 \begin{assumption} $\Phi$ is $L$-Lipschitz in the first component uniformly over $\dom h$ in the second one, i.e.

 \end{assumption}

-\begin{assumption} The regularizers $f$ and $h$ are proper, convex and lower semicontinuous. \begin{enumerate} \item[(i)] Additionally, $f$ is either $L_f$-Lipschitz continuous on its domain, which is assumed to be open, or the indicator of a nonempty, convex and closed set.
+\begin{assumption} The regularizers $f$ and $h$ are proper, l.s.c.\ and convex \begin{enumerate} \item[(i)] Additionally, $f$ is either $L_f$-Lipschitz continuous on its domain, which is assumed to be open, or the indicator of a nonempty, convex and closed set.
 Either of those assumptions guarantees for any $\gamma>0$ the bound